FAQs

 You can schedule an in-person appointment and then change its location to Zoom.
 On the appointment calendar, find an in-person appointment date and time when you can meet with a coach or tutor.
 Schedule the appointment.
 Once the appointment is scheduled, look for the “My Scheduled Appointments” heading.
 There you will see the option to change the appointment’s location to Zoom by clicking on “Change location to Zoom.”

-“Can I talk to someone over the phone to get more information about The Learning Center?”
+“Can I talk to someone over the phone to get more information about the Learning Center?”

 Yes.
 Please call our main number at 919-962-7710.

-About Making Appointments and Registering for Events
+Making Appointments and Registering for Events

 “How do I make an appointment to see an academic coach?”